 WHAT WE DO TODAY

-As an elite performing ensemble consisting of 36 undergraduate students, Longhorn Singers performs around the University of Texas campus, the city of Austin, its surrounding suburbs, and all around Dallas during the infamous Red River Rivalry Weekend, spreading Texas cheer for all to hear!
+As an elite performing ensemble consisting of 36 undergraduate students, Longhorn Singers performs around the University of Texas campus, the city of Austin, its surrounding suburbs, and all around Dallas during the famous Red River Rivalry Weekend spreading Texas cheer for all to hear!
 Past performances include the Distinguished Alumni Awards, Trail of Lights, Texas Exes events, Songs of the Season, President Fenves' birthday, and many more.

 The majority of the ensemble's work culminates in two main-stage productions, one each semester, filled with energetic choreographed group numbers from all genres of music.
 To this day, we still value the group's initial goals of musicianship, tradition, and fun!